TheKevJames/web/readmes/work.rst

 I am very interested in self-improvement -- constructive feedback on this document or on anything else is always welcome and appreciated.
-If you have any suggestions on how I can improve, or if you notice any discrepency between this README and my behaviour, **please** tell me!
+If you have any suggestions on how I can improve, or if you notice any discrepancy between this README and my behaviour, **please** tell me!

 Communication